 -- Ludo Bagman, calling the World Cup match (GF8)

-During the final match of the 1994 Quidditch World Cup tournament, Lynch was fooled by a Wronski Feint performed by Bulgarian Seeker Viktor Krum and slammed into the ground.
+During the final match, Lynch was fooled by a Wronski Feint performed by Bulgarian Seeker Viktor Krum and slammed into the ground.
 He was revived by mediwizards with cups of potion and finished the game, which was won by Ireland (GF8).